SUMIF with OR (Table of Contents)

-SUMIF is one of the functions which is very much useful to find the totals of similar values.
+SUMIF is a function that is very useful for finding the totals of similar values.
 It reduces the time when we are working with a large amount of data and need to calculate the sum of values of similar nature data.
 SUMIF is a combination of SUM and IF functions.
-SUMIF function will perform SUM(addition) when the IF condition satisfies.
+SUMIF function will perform SUM(addition) when the IF condition is satisfied.
 It is very easy to apply.

 Syntax of the SUMIF function

-- Range – A range of cells on which the criteria or condition is to be applied.
-The range can include a number, cell references, and names as well.
+- Range – A range of cells on which the criteria or condition is applied.
+The range can also include a number, cell references, and names.

-- Criteria – It is the condition in the form of number, expression, or text that defines which cells will be added.
+- Criteria – The condition in the form of a number, expression, or text defines which cells will be added.

 - Sum_range – These are actual cells to sum.
 If omitted, cells specified in a range are used.

 How to Use SUMIF with OR Criteria in Excel?

-Let’s understand how to use SUMIF with OR Function in Excel using some examples.
+Using some examples, let’s understand how to use SUMIF with OR Function in Excel.

 SUMIF with OR – Example #1

 Consider a table having the sales data of companies A, B, and C for products X, Y, and Z.

-In the above screenshot, we can observe the sales of products X, Y, and Z. Now, we need to calculate the sum of sales of X in all three companies A, B, and C.
+In the above screenshot, we can observe the sales of products X, Y, and Z. Now, we need to calculate the sum of X sales in all three companies, A, B, and C.

-First, select a cell where we want the results of the sum of ‘X’ sales, then apply the function and select the range.
+First, select a cell where we want the sum of ‘X’ sales results, then apply the function and select the range.

-Last, we need to select the sum_range; here, sales is the range which we need to add whenever the product is X; hence select the sales range from C2:C12 as shown in the below screenshot.
+Last, we need to select the sum_range; here, sales is the range we need to add whenever the product is X; hence, select the sales range from C2:C12, as shown in the screenshot below.

-The sum of sales of X across all the three companies is 11166.
+The sum of sales of X across all three companies is 11166.

 Similarly, we can find the sales of Y and Z also.